 The country’s national carrier relaunched as Malawian Airlines in 2012, when its previous incarnation, Air Malawi, went into liquidation and the government partnered with Ethiopian Airlines.

 Ethiopian Airlines Flies daily from Addis Ababa (Ethiopia) to both Lilongwe and Blantyre.

 Kenya Airways Links both Lilongwe and Blantyre with Nairobi (Kenya) four days a week.

-Air Malawi has a decent regional network, with flights heading to Dar es Salaam, Johannesburg, Nairobi, Lusaka and Harare from Blantyre and Lilongwe.
+Malawian Airlines Has a decent regional network, with flights heading to Dar es Salaam (Tanzania), Johannesburg (South Africa), Lusaka (Zambia) and Harare (Zimbabwe) from Blantyre and Lilongwe.

-South African Airways flies twice weekly between Blantyre and Johannesburg, and five times weekly between Lilongwe and Johannesburg (with connections to Durban, Cape Town etc).
+South African Airways Flies three days weekly between Blantyre and Johannesburg (South Africa), and six days weekly between Lilongwe and Johannesburg (with connections to Durban, Cape Town etc).

 Departure tax is included in the price of a ticket.